SCWalter/FAST-iCLIP/README.md

 4. We then map to a repeat index, then to a retroviral index, then to a tRNA index, then to a genome index.
   - We only keep reads that are unique and perfectly aligned.
-  - We then remove reads that map to blacklist or repeat regions.
+  - For reads finally mapped to the genome, we then remove reads that map to blacklist or repeat regions.

 5. After mapping, we isolate the 5' position (RT) stop for both positive and negative (end-1) strand reads.
   - This represents the cross-link site in the initial experiment.

 6. For each strand, we merge RT stops between replicates.
   - This means that at RT stop position must be conserved between replicates.
+Conservation level is set by "-tr" option for repeat RT stops and by "-tn" for non-repeart stops.
   - If conserved, we count the total number of instances of the RT position for both replicates.
   - If the total counts exceed a specified threshold, then we record these RT stops.
   - Finally, we re-generate a "read" around the RT stop using the passed parameter "expand,"